bigchange/BAZEL-PRO/README.md

 # BAZEL-PRO
-bazel project with multi languages
+bazel project with multi languages (EACH DIR WITH ONE BUILD AND MORE)